coincharge-io/BTCPayWall/readme.txt

 **Pay per video (pay-per-view)**

 Sell digital content that is played directly.
-With the Content Store View module, you can offer videos or audio files to your visitors for a fee and have them played directly on your own website.
+With the View module, you can offer videos or audio files to your visitors for a fee and have them played directly on your own website.

-**Content Store**
+**Digital Store**

-With the Content Store you can sell your digital files and the customer can download this file to his computer.
+With the Digital Store you can sell your digital files and the customer can download this file to his computer.

 **Receive tips & donations**